robotic-vision-lab/Next-Best-View-Via-Topological-Features/README.md

 ### Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running on your machine.

 ### Prerequisites